Hilbert space embeddings of independence tests and interaction measures of several variables: Preliminaries and Notation

-Even though the results presented in Section \ref{Positivedefiniteindependentkernelsofordern} and Section \ref{IndependencetestsembeddedinHilbertspaces} are on a discrete scenario, it is convenient to use an integral terminology to simplify some expressions.
+Although the definitions of Positive Definite Independent kernels presented in Sections \ref{Positivedefiniteindependentkernelsofordern} and \ref{IndependencetestsembeddedinHilbertspaces} are given in a discrete setting, it is convenient to use integral terminology to simplify expressions.
 For that, we define